Sublease Agreement Form, Free Download 2026

 A tenant has received a job offer in another city but has several months remaining on their lease, and the landlord has consented to subletting as an alternative to early lease termination.
 The sublease preserves the original tenant's security deposit and rental history while transferring day-to-day occupancy to the subtenant.

 Roommates in a shared living situation need to formalize the arrangement when one roommate is on the lease and the other is not.
-The sublease establishes the subtenant's obligations, share of rent and utilities, house rules, and the process for resolving disputes or ending the arrangement.
+This subletting agreement establishes the subtenant's obligations, share of rent and utilities, house rules, and the process for resolving disputes or ending the arrangement.

 A tenant operating a home-based business wants to sublease a portion of their space to another professional, requiring a sublease agreement that addresses both residential and limited commercial use within the bounds of the master lease and local zoning regulations.